oils-for-unix/oils/doc/ref/chap-cmd-lang.md

 Commands are composed of words.
 The first word may be the name of

+1. An alias
-1. A builtin shell command
+1. A builtin command
-1. A YSH `proc` or shell "function"
+1. A YSH `proc`
-1. A Hay node declared with `hay define`
+1. A shell "function"
 1. An external command
-1. An alias

 Examples: